 I have tried just about every FAD diet out there over the last 20 years!
-I’ve suffered with body dismorphia that led to battling bulimia for 6 years and I put on over 63lbs when I was pregnant with my first child.
+I’ve suffered with body dysmorphia that led to battling bulimia for 6 years and I put on over 63lbs when I was pregnant with my first child.
 I’ve been there.
 Whether you’ve disliked what you’ve seen in the mirror most of your life, whether you’re unhappy with how your body has turned out now, whether you’re fed up with feeling tired and unfit or whether you just don’t know how to feed yourself and your family for optimal health – it’s never too late to do something about it and I can help you.
-I’m not invincible, I gain weight as easily as the next woman but I choose to look after myself and 80% of the time, make the right choices when it comes to food.
+I’m not invincible, I gain weight as easily as the next woman but I choose to look after myself and 80% to 90% of the time, make the right choices when it comes to food.
 I’m ‘normal.’
-I love a Big Mac and can’t say no to a tube of Pringles washed down with several G&Ts with a side helping of Oyster Bay BUT all in moderation.
+I love a Big Mac (#ihavethisthingwithburgers) and can’t say no to a tube of Pringles BUT all in moderation.
 Whilst pregnant with my second child, I still put on (according to NHS guidelines, slightly-more-than-necessary) 48lbs but I weight trained throughout my entire pregnancy, took up pregnancy yoga and invested time into looking after myself.
 I remained very active and consequently breezed through pregnancy, had a homebirth and made a very speedy recovery afterwards.
-Now, 5 months after my 3rd child, which was my healthiest pregnancy yet but resulted in an emergency c-section, I am back to training and rebuilding my core strength, a bigger challenge post c-section.
-I love the changes to my body that pregnancy brings but I also love the challenge of getting strong again.
+My 3rd child was my healthiest pregnancy but resulted in an emergency c-section.
+This was a bigger core rehab challenge but patience and consistency got me there.

 When I was 34, I decided to compete in my first physique competition and went on to gain my Pro status in September 2014.
 Throughout that journey, I learned a lot about myself and what our bodies are capable of.
 I also learned that to be lean and fit, no FADs or gimmicks are required.
 It’s easy to get caught up in the latest superfood or feel like you need to do some (often weird looking) exercise that your favourite influencer is doing but I’m here to tell you that your nutrition doesn’t need to be complicated and as for training, squat right, deadlift right, hip thrust right and bench press right and you’ll never need to do anything else.